raganwald-deprecated/homoiconic/2010/02/difficult_distraction.md

 Second, my lack of experience writing language implementations is obvious if you examine the plugin.
 There's a huge glaring bug in that the order of application of rewriters is significant.
 I ought to rewrite that so that there is a canonical translation from any .rr file to its rewritten .rb file that is not dependent on the order of application of rewriters.
 But "the cobbler's children have no shoes," and I basically have learned to live with this very leaky abstraction.
 If some piece of code that uses two or more rewriters doesn't do what I think it ought to do, I get all cargo cult with it and try something else.

 All that being said, I repeat that I like a few things about using rewrite\_rails: For starters, debugging is a little more trouble than plain Ruby, but very doable.
 I get a reference to a line of Ruby code in the rewritten file.
-This is a very leaky abstraction, of course, I have to figure out how to change the original .rr file to fix teh problem, but that is not impossible.
+This is a very leaky abstraction, of course, I have to figure out how to change the original .rr file to fix the problem, but that is not impossible.

 I've considered fiddling with debugging and stack traces to go right back to the .rr file, but I won't do that unless debugging becomes a nightmare.
 So far, it's reasonable for someone who understands the translations.
 That makes it a leaky abstraction, but not a nightmare.